vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 	- ... technically, Jesus was a zombie
 	- ... [vulnerability doesn't betray weakness, but strength](https://www.youtube.com/watch?v=iCvmsMzlF7o)
 	- ... someone who suggests that the best way to learn algorithms is to read the [CLRS book](https://www.amazon.com/Introduction-Algorithms-Press-Thomas-Cormen-ebook/dp/B007CNRCAO/ref=sr_1_2?keywords=clrs+algorithm&qid=1561076115&s=gateway&sr=8-2) probably hasn't
-	- ... a function with return type _void_ in C language doesn't mean that it returns __nothing__, but that it returns __one thing__, namely, the single instance of the unit type, which in C language is called _void_
+	- ... a function with return type _void_ in C language doesn't return __nothing__; rather, it returns __one thing__, namely, the single instance of the unit type, which in C language is (confusingly, given its meaning elsewhere in type theory) called _void_
+	- ... since classes in OO languages can specify member functions, and object instances of a class can be passed as parameters which means their member functions are also passed as (sub)parameters, then just as functional languages have functions as first-class citizens, OO languages do as well

 ##### Skit, Philip Wadler's "Theorem's for free!"/Mathew Lesko

+##### YAJE: Yuks Again Jokes, Etc (or philosophical observations, if you don't laugh)

+- Category theory has cattitude